elastic/integrations/packages/microsoft_sqlserver/docs/README.md

 Metric data streams collected by the integration include:

 * `performance` metrics gather the list of performance objects available on that server.
 Each server will have a different list of performance objects depending on the installed software.
 * `transaction_log` metrics collect all usage stats and the total space usage.
+Microsoft SQL Server 2016 or later is required to collect these metrics.

 Find more details in [Metrics](#metrics).